Skip to Content

 Yasemin Kalpakci, Features Editor

-Yasemin Kalpakci is a junior at McIntosh High School and currently serves as the Features Editor for the McIntosh Trail.
-She joined the Trail staff in early 2024 and was part of the team that won the SNO Distinguished Site Award, the first for the school.
+Yasemin Kalpakci is a senior at McIntosh High School and currently serves as the Features Editor for the McIntosh Trail.
+She joined the Trail staff in early 2024 and was part of the staff that won the SNO Distinguished Site Award in both the 2023-2024 and 2024-2025 school years.
 In addition to her journalism accomplishments, Kalpakci has also achieved success in other areas.
-She and her fellow staffers won a Superior award in GSPA, and her art has been published on the board of education.
+She won a nation-wide best of SNO award for her story, “McIntosh honors Vinny, the service dog of teacher and veteran Christopher Judy.”
+Kalpakci also won an All-Georgia award for her Critical Review, “Opinion: ‘I was a bad girl’ but was she?” and a Superior in Health/Medical Reporting with, “SOS: ending the stigma around finding help.”
+In addition to her journalism accomplishments, Kalpakci has also achieved success in other areas.
+Her art has been published on the board of education in the 2023-2024 school year.
 Kalpakci has been involved in the Beta Club since elementary school and is an active volunteer at animal shelters and various school activities.
-She was instrumental in creating her old school's World Food Club, promoting cultural exchange through food.
-Outside of school, Kalpakci enjoys listening to Lana Del Rey, creating drama in The Sims, binge-watching Gilmore Girls, and spending hours on Pinterest.
-Like many high school students, she's uncertain about her future plans but hopes to figure it out soon.
+She was instrumental in creating her old school’s World Food Club, promoting cultural exchange through food.
+Outside of school, Kalpakci enjoys listening to Lana Del Rey, reading AO3, binge-watching Gilmore Girls, and spending hours on Pinterest.
+Like many high school students, she’s uncertain about her future plans but hopes to figure it out soon.

 Ellie Shelton

-Ellie Shelton, Staff
+Ellie Shelton, Stringer

 Ellie Shelton is a Senior at McIntosh and this is her first year on the Trail Staff.
 She decided to join after discovering the site and seeing how students were free to express themselves there.
 Shelton is interested in writing about politics, feminism and philosophy.
 During her many years of taking Spanish classes in school, she has competed in and won poetry declamation contests at Clemson University, winning first place last year for her performance.
 Along with Spanish, her other passions are classic literature and computer science.
 She especially seeks out problem-solving because it gives her a sense of accomplishment and helps her stay determined.
 Shelton is spending her last year of school on the varsity Quiz Bowl team and working at the daycare Royal Learners.
 Outside of school and work, she spends her time reading and finding out new things.
 “There are so many things to find out about this world.
 Be curious.
 Seek out knowledge and you will find it.”